emmagao1/Election_Analysis/README.md

 * Denver: 82.8% (306,055)
 * Arapahoe: 6.7% (24,801)

-The county with the largest number of votes was Denver with a total of 306,055 votes
+The county with the largest number of votes was Denver with a total of 306,055 votes.

 The Candidates were: <br>
 * Charles Casper Stockham